0-mostafa-rezaee-0/LaTeX-dev-copilot/README.md

 If you have specific tutorial requests, please feel free to suggest them through GitHub issues.

-# 3. Journal's LaTeX Templates
+# 3. Curated LaTeX Templates

-The `3_Journal_Templates` directory provides ready-to-use LaTeX templates for various academic journals and publication formats.
+The `Curated_LaTex_Templates` directory provides ready-to-use LaTeX templates for various academic journals and publication formats.
 These templates follow the official formatting guidelines for each publisher, saving you time and ensuring your submissions meet all requirements.

 Currently available templates include: